Skip to main content

 - Do not install new packages without asking

-SUCCESS: [the exact thing I will test to know it worked]
+SUCCESS: [the exact test I'll run to confirm it worked]

 Five sections.
-I fill in STACK once per project and keep it saved.
-I fill in the other four for every request.
+STACK gets filled in once per project and stays the same.
+The other four get filled in for every request.

 CONSTRAINTS: